NeoTeo/Awesome-Sustainability-Actions/ASA.md

 # Awesome Sustainability Actions

+### Simple actions you can take right now to live more sustainably.
+Tread lightly.

 ##### Public hand washing
 *Don't use dryer or paper towels.*
 You can air dry your hands or wipe them on your clothes.
 It's only water after all.